 This can be a tough job but it is completely necessary, especially if you're planning for lots of planting and vegetable growing.
 Big chunks of rubble make it harder for plants to establish and can potentially block drainage access also.

 Determine whether this will be a light job and easy to do yourself, or if you need to hire a skip.
-Then, to find the best weed killer you can look to our guide.

 4. Level the ground